Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Examples

 We mentioned in the introduction that distance is often computed relative to a certain scale.
 For spatial or temporal data, scale corresponds to a concrete spatial or temporal window, but there are other ways to obtain a multiscale representation.
 Hierarchical clustering \citep{Kaufman1990,Hastie2009} is such a technique.
 We focus here on agglomerative clustering, where the algorithm starts with each observation in one cluster.
 At each level, the algorithm merges the two closest clusters until only one cluster remains.
 Thus, there are $N-1$ levels in the hierarchy, which gives a view of the data going from the roughest to the most detailed level. cMDS provides an interesting visualization of the results.

 We first define a distance function at each level of the hierarchy.
-For each level, we build the distance matrix for the N datapoints as follows: if two datapoints are in the same cluster we assign a very small positive distance, otherwise we assign the distance between the respective cluster centers.
+For each level, we build the distance matrix for the N datapoints as follows: if two datapoints are in the same cluster we assign a very small positive distance.
+Specifically, we used the absolute value of samples from a Gaussian with zero mean and standard deviation of $0.005$.
+If two datapoints are not in the same cluster we compute the euclidean distance between the centers of their respective clusters.
 Here, we use the publicly available {\bf USArrests} dataset from the R {\bf datasets} package.
 It contains data on murder arrests, assault arrests, rape arrests and urban population for the different US states in 1973.
 We picked this dataset because it is used as an example for the R {\bf hclust} function.
 We use cMDS to embed these data (Fig.~\ref{fig:hclust}).
 The result is a tree structure with the property that, at each level of the tree, distances between branches are representative of distances between clusters.
 This enables an immediate understanding of the hierarchical clustering results.
 We also developed an interactive visualization based on a 2D embedding, which better captures the potential of cMDS for such applications.
-We invite readers to have a look at these results (online \href{http://tinyurl.com/cMDS-demo}{here}\footnote{http://tinyurl.com/cMDS-demo}).
+We invite readers to have a look at these results (online at \href{http://tinyurl.com/cMDS-demo}{http://tinyurl.com/cMDS-demo}).